sharvinzlife/jude-tour-guide/README.md

 ## 🎯 About

-**Jude Tour Guide v2.1.0** is a modern, multilingual web application showcasing professional tour guide services in Kerala, India.
+**Jude Tour Guide v2.1.4** is a modern, multilingual web application showcasing professional tour guide services in Kerala, India.
 Built with cutting-edge technologies, it features stunning glassmorphism design, smooth animations, comprehensive portfolio system, and support for 6 languages.

+### 🚀 What's New in v2.1.4
+- Canonical URLs unified to `https://www.tourguidejude.com` and removed legacy manual `<link rel="canonical">` to resolve PSI canonical conflicts.
+- Modernized `browserslist` production targets to reduce legacy JavaScript transforms and improve desktop performance scoring.
+- LCP hero image now uses `fetchPriority="high"` for more consistent LCP.

+### ⚡ Recently in v2.1.3
+- Lazy-mounted heavy visuals using a new `LazyMount` utility to reduce initial JS and main-thread work.
+- Deferred site-wide `AnimatedBackground` until browser idle; dynamically imported footer aquatics on viewport approach.
+- Added `content-visibility: auto` and `contain-intrinsic-size` utilities for below-the-fold sections.
+- Preconnected to cdnjs for Twemoji resources.

 ### 🎉 What's New in v2.1.0
 - **🎬 Enhanced Page Animations**: Smooth page loading animations with staggered element entrance